sgjava/c3l/README.md

 Initially conceived as a pure C library, C3L has incorporated Z80 assembler code in specific areas where performance issues arise, such as accessing VIC color memory through Z80 IN/OUT instructions.
 VIC and VDC parity has been achived for high performance text and bit mapped graphics eliminating chip-specific code.
 This will enable developers to write programs capable of utilizing either chip without necessitating modifications to the codebase.
+I have segmented the code into logical libraries, so there is no need to recompile the entire codebase.

 Comparing the [console](https://github.com/sgjava/c3l/blob/main/c3l/console.h) printCon to C printf (using 80 character line for 23 lines):